Coarse-median preserving automorphisms: Introduction.

 \begin{propintro} \begin{enumerate} \item[] \item All automorphisms of hyperbolic groups are CMP. \item All automorphisms of right-angled Coxeter groups are CMP. \item Automorphisms of right-angled Artin groups are CMP if and only if they are untwisted. \end{enumerate} \end{propintro}

-Part~(1) of Proposition~\ref{cmp prop intro} is immediate from the fact that hyperbolic groups admit a unique structure of coarse median group, which follows from results of \cite{NWZ1} (see Example~\ref{hyp cmp ex}).
-That CMP automorphisms of RAAGs are untwisted can be easily deduced from the proof, due to Laurence, that elementary generators generate the automorphism group \cite{Laurence}.
-We prove the rest of Proposition~\ref{cmp prop intro} in Subsection~\ref{of RAAGs sect}, relying on a disc-diagram argument.
+Part~(1) is due to the fact that hyperbolic groups admit a unique coarse median structure, which was shown in \cite{NWZ1} (see Example~\ref{hyp cmp ex} below).
+That CMP automorphisms of RAAGs are untwisted can be easily deduced from the proof, due to Laurence, that elementary automorphisms generate the automorphism group \cite{Laurence}.
+We prove the rest of Proposition~\ref{cmp prop intro} in Subsection~\ref{of RAAGs sect}.

 Our first result on Question~\ref{Q1} applies to all CMP automorphisms of \emph{cocompactly cubulated} groups, i.e.\ those groups that admit a proper cocompact action on a $\CAT$ cube complex.